alexybaddie/MIDI-Humanization-AI/README.md

 1. Put your midi file into the `mid` folder.
 (It can be easier renaming the file)
 2. Open `midi_file_path.txt` in any text editor of your choice.
-3. Edit the midi file path to `./mid/` and then the name of your midi file, in the example it is `midi.mid`
+3. Edit the midi file path to the name of your midi file, in the example it is `midi.mid`

 > [!IMPORTANT]
 > The midi file needs to have the file extension `.mid` or `.midi`